laurenchamps/weather-app/README.md

 # Weather app
-Project for The Odin Project.
+Project for The Odin Project - first release.

+To be added:
+- Render a default location if user doesn't permit access to location
+- Search location
+- Toggle &deg;C / &deg;F

 Concepts learnt:
 - Promises